There are several steps involved in CAR T therapy:

 - nausea

-Your CAR T-cells will be infused into you much like a blood transfuion.
-It will take place in the hospital or in the outpatient clinic where you will be carefully monitored.
+The infusion of CAR T-cells will take place in the hospital or in the outpatient clinic, where you will be carefully monitored.
 You will be awake during the infusion.
+Your CAR T-cells will be returned to you much like a blood transfusion.

 Next: Side Effects of CAR T-cell Therapy